-Habitat for Humanity of Central Lane works to eliminate sub-standard housing by assisting low-income veterans, seniors and disabled homeowners with minor exterior home repairs with a primary focus on accessibility.
-Typical projects include exterior painting*, accessibility ramps, gutter repair, fence repair, deck and stair repair, and overgrown brush removal. *Habitat does not paint homes where lead-based paint is present.
+HFHCL works to eliminate sub-standard housing by assisting low-income homeowners, including veterans, seniors, and disabled homeowners with minor exterior home repairs with a primary focus on accessibility.
+Typical projects include exterior painting*, accessibility modifications (ramps, handrails, etc.), fence replacement, deck and stair improvements, and overgrown brush removal. *Habitat does not paint homes where lead-based paint is present.
 Please read our scope of work.

 To qualify for home repair both the property and applicant must meet all of the following criteria.

-- Residency: The home must be an owner-occupied, single-family house or mobile home, and the primary residence of the owner.
+- The home must be owner-occupied, single-family house or mobile home, and the primary residence of the owner.

 4. Willingness to Partner

 - The homeowner must be present during the duration of the repair work even if Sweat Equity hours are completed prior to the project.

 - HFHCL requires homeowner and any additional able-bodied adult(s) (18 years or older) residing at the property to complete at least one (1) hour of Sweat Equity for each $100.00 of project cost up to $1,000.00.
 An additional one-half (.5) hour of Sweat Equity is added for reach $100.00 over $1,000.00.

 - Home Repair Partners must acknowledge the implications of a highly publicized program.
 They should be prepared to share their story through in-person communications, participation in special events, area media (e.g., newspaper, radio, internet) and HFHCL publications (e.g., photos, videos, audio recordings).
 Note: in extenuating circumstances when safety and privacy are a primary concern, HFHCL will work with the Partner(s) to determine what is appropriate to be made public.